Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Introduction

+\textbf{Intersection cohomology}.
+Intersection cohomology is a Poincar\'{e} duality cohomology theory for singular spaces, introduced by Goresky and MacPherson.
+It is defined for any topological pseudomanifold and depends on the choice of a multi-index called \textit{perversity}, measuring how far cycles are allowed to deviate from transversality.
 Goresky and MacPherson, first defined intersection homology in \cite{GMP1} as the homology $IH^{\overline p}_*(X)$ of a subcomplex $IC_*^{\overline{p}}(X)$ of the ordinary chains of $X$, given by those cycles which meet the singular locus of $X$ with a controlled defect of transversality with respect to the chosen perversity and stratification.
 Subsequently, Deligne proposed a sheaf-theoretic approach, which was developed in \cite{GMP2}.
 In this case, intersection cohomology is defined as the hypercohomology a complex of sheaves $\Ii C_{\ov p}^*(X)$ defined by starting with the constant sheaf on the regular part of $X$ and iteratively extending it to bigger open sets determined by the stratification and truncating it in the derived category with respect to the chosen perversity.
 The intersection complex $\Ii C_{\ov p}^*(X)$ is uniquely characterized by a set of axioms in the derived category of sheaves.